alykes/pcep/PCAP/Python-Institute/module-2/README.md

 - `raise` you can use this keyword to raise an exception, refer to `19.exceptions.py`
   - this allows you to simulate raising an actual exception
   - to partially handle an exception and make another part of the code responsible for completing the handling (separation of concerns)
-  - Note that if you only use the key word `raise`, without an exception type, it can only be used inside an `except:` branch!
-If used in any other context, it causes an error!
+  - **Note** that if you only use the key word `raise`, without an exception type, **it can only be used inside an `except:` branch!** If used in any other context, it causes an error!
+  - This will re-raise the same exception as currently handled.
+  - This allows you to distribute exception handling among different parts of code.

 - `assert` will evaluate an expression.
 Refer `20.assert.py`
   - assert expects, `True`.